EdBrockbank/to-do-list/readme.txt

 simple set of javascript commands

 -- Set Up --
-To set up, add a form page with 2 inputs and a button.
+To set up, add a form with 2 inputs and a button.

 2 text inputs with the ids: title and desc and then a button with the onclick attribute set to newTicket()